carstenc/automation-ci/README.md

 [Clone the repo](https://help.github.com/articles/fetching-a-remote/#clone) to begin

 **NOTE**
-You will need the following installed on your machine:
+You will need the following installed on your machine: Ruby, RubyGems, Cucumber, and Firefox browser
-Ruby
-RubyGem
-Cucumber
-Firefox browser

 Execute the automation tests manually from command line:
 `cd automation-ci`